 Radiologic Technology – TEAS

 Dental Assisting – May 15 of each year

 Dental Hygiene – 1st Monday in February of each year

-Health Information Management and HIT – 1st Monday in May of each year
+Health Information Management – 1st Monday in May of each year

 Pharmacy Technician – Acceptance when qualifications are completed or May 1